Welcome to Somatics: A trauma-sensitive approach to movement

 What is it about the practice that reaches so deep?

 Perhaps it’s that there’s nowhere to go, nothing to achieve.
 Unlike yoga asana there is no specific shape or form the body is asked to make.
 Rather we tend to rock rhythmically in time with the breath, in and out, in and out.
-Or explore freely, feeling, sensing.
-So that with the freedom of movement, we feel the body & the nervous system are able to shift, perhaps lulled into ease, or in my case the possibility of ease through the unsettling.
+In the process of exploring, feeling, sensing we might just get to "be with ourselves" in a way that has not been possible before.
+For those who have a relationship to self distorted through trauma or neglect, being deeply present to sensation without demeaning any result can be a totally new thing; and very unsettling.

 The practice tallies so closely with trauma-sensitive yoga principles - the choice to move or rest, the focus on interception (feeling inwardly) and the present moment experience.
 So it is not surprising that the practice can also put us in touch with our inner world in such a profound way.